tcarland/tcanetpp/README.md

 as (WIN32) Winsock2, providing a cross-platform implementation.

-  The general goal of the library is to provide core network functionality based completely on berkely sockets, libc, and libstdc++, with no other dependencies (with the exception of pthreads for the Thread-related classes).
-While written in C++, the overall design is intended not to be object heavy with little inter-dependencies such that by use of one aspect of the library (eg. events) does not depend on other classes of the library.
+  The general goal of the library is to provide core network functionality based solely on Berkeley Sockets, libc, and libstdc++, with no other dependencies (with the exception of pthreads for the Thread-related classes).
+While written in C++, the overall design is intended to be not-so object heavy with as little inter-dependency as possible, such that by use of any one feature of the library (eg. event api) does not depend on other features of the library.

 The library provides the following functionality:
  * Containers: patricia/radix tree, hashmap, circular buffer, synchronized queue